Traditional Video Editors vs AI Clipping Tools: Do You Still Need Manual Editing?

 Ecosystem Integration

-Where Final Cut Pro Falls Short for Clipping
+Where Traditional Editors Fall Short for Clipping

 No Intelligent Moment Detection

-Final Cut Pro has no way to automatically identify the best moments in a long video.
+A traditional editor has no way to automatically identify the best moments in a long video.
 You watch the full source, scrubbing manually to find clip-worthy sections.
 For a 2-hour podcast, this is 60-90 minutes of review before you cut a single clip.
 This step alone often takes more time than the entire AI clipping workflow from start to finish.

 Manual Vertical Reframing